Equity indices open in red, Sensex plunges by 294 points | www.lokmattimes.com

 Equity indices open in red, Sensex plunges by 294 points

-Equity indices opened in red on Thursday with Sensex plunged by 294.19 points and Nifty down by 77.00 points.
+Equity indices opened in the red on Monday with Sensex plunging by 294.25 points and Nifty down by 70.95 points.

-Equity indices opened in red on Thursday with Sensex plunged by 294.19 points and Nifty down by 77.00 points.
+Equity indices opened in the red on Monday with Sensex plunging by 294.25 points and Nifty down by 70.95 points.

 ( With inputs from ANI )